Explore our guidelines section to read about and access:

 Providing evidence-based recommendations, the topics included mirror the adult guideline sections where relevant10.

 The International Psoriasis Council

-Psoriasis is such an active field of research and the pace at which new treatments are becoming approved makes it difficult for the guidelines to keep up.
-In addition, with the vastly improved treatment armamentarium it has been recognised that improving the classification of psoriasis severity would be of benefit for treatment decision-making.
+Psoriasis is such an active field of research, and the pace at which new treatments are becoming approved makes it difficult for the guidelines to keep up.
+In addition, with the vastly improved treatment armamentarium, it has been recognised that improving the classification of psoriasis severity would be of benefit for treatment decision-making.

 The IPC recognises that the current clinical definitions of psoriasis severity are narrowly defined and overlook the unique challenges faced by each patient, which may include localised lesions in specific areas and/or comorbidities.
-A consensus is needed to define each category of disease severity in order to improve the care of all patients with psoriasis worldwide.
+A consensus is needed to define each category of disease severity in order to improve the care of all people with psoriasis.

-Developed by EPG Health for Medthority.
+The Psoriasis Management, Psoriasis Treatment and Psoriasis Guidelines content has been developed by EPG Health for Medthority.
 This content has been developed independently of the sponsor Almirall S.A, who have had no editorial input into the content.
 EPG Health received educational funding from the sponsor in order to help provide its healthcare professional members with access to the highest quality medical and scientific information, education and associated relevant content.

 The Expert Opinion and PsoMOT content has been developed by EPG Health for Medthority in collaboration with the sponsor Almirall S.A., utilising content from their Almirall funded symposium at EADV 2021 and PsoMOT meeting in November 2019.